University of Maryland, Baltimore

 The School of Social Work’s Promise Heights initiative works to improve educational outcomes for youth and ensure families are healthy and successful in the West Baltimore communities of Upton/Druid Heights.
 In 2021, after more than a decade of sustained investment in Upton/Druid Heights, the Promise Heights’ B’more for Healthy Babies program saw significant achievement: The infant mortality rate dropped by 75 percent.

-The UMB Community Engagement Center (CEC) is a place where UMB staff, students, and faculty can leverage the university’s economic resources and human capital to help our neighbors and strengthen West Baltimore.
-Serving 6,500 households in West and Southwest Baltimore, the 20,000-square-foot CEC offers a rich portfolio of community-driven programming that children, families, and neighbors asked for: an exercise/dance studio, a large multipurpose room for community meals and events, a safe play area for children, a wellness suite, a more robust computer lab, a maker-space, and more.
+The UMB Community Engagement Center (CEC) is where UMB staff, students, and faculty can leverage the university’s economic resources and human capital to help our neighbors and strengthen West Baltimore.
+Since opening in 2005, the CEC has served 73,400 individuals and 6,500 households in West and Southwest Baltimore.
+The 20,000 square-foot CEC offers a rich portfolio of community-driven programming that children, families, and neighbors asked for: an exercise/dance studio, a large multipurpose room for community meals and events, a safe play area for children, a wellness suite, a robust computer lab, a maker-space, and more.

 The nationally recognized UMB CURE Scholars Program is a comprehensive science pipeline initiative that excites middle and high school students about science and exposes them to careers in health care, cancer research, and STEM (science, technology, engineering, and mathematics).

 In partnership with three West Baltimore public middle schools, the program offers year-round mentorship, STEM programming, tutoring, and hands-on learning opportunities.
-The first cohort of UMB CURE Scholars graduated from high school in spring 2022.
-Collectively, they applied to 57 colleges and received more than 140 acceptances.
+In 2023, the second cohort of student scholars graduated from high school, collectively earning over 58 college acceptances.